s0k0/D3js/README.md

 # D3js Tutorial with Angular 1.5

 This repository contains my current knowledge about D3js.
 As soon as I learned something new or figured out a new pattern, I will summarize my insights here.
+My main resource while learning is the official documentation https://d3js.org/ .
+Here are gathered various tutorials and examples how to use D3js.

 # Fundamentals